-The pandemic has presented an unexpected opportunity for retailers to redesign their supply chains in response to the shift to online and the need for an evolved customer experience.
+The pandemic has presented an unexpected opportunity for organisation to redesign their retail supply chain in response to the shift to online and the need for an evolved customer experience.
 As CFOs inject investment into business operations in a bid to return to business as usual, supply chains are under the spotlight as they’ve never been before.

 Proxima’s Supply Chain specialists Neil Jordan and Johnathan Foster, explain why it is now the time to remodel and reassess operational agility to meet the changing demands of the ‘new normal’ retail environment.

 The shift to online

 Zara’s online sales jumped by 95% in May, and the trend is here to stay, with experts predicting that the future of shopping will be predominantly online, with bricks and mortar shopping limited to browsing.
 This lockdown e-commerce boom has been either a blessing or a curse for retailers.
 Those that have been able to embrace an online form quickly and have a portfolio of products ready to browse digitally are one step ahead.
 It’s also been an opportunity for smaller retailers to build brand exposure and a godsend for more established players who are generating significant revenue while streamlining their offering.